 Most residential broadband uses dynamic address assignment making it difficult to host a server as the address can change unpredictably.
-Dynamic DNS services such as DYN provide a workaround.
+Dynamic DNS is a workaround.
 The DNS service is updated each time the server's address changes.
 This works well for personal sites but be aware the site becomes temporarily inaccessible during the address update making it inappropriate for serious commercial use.
 Software running on the customer side detects when the IP address is changed and updates the dynamic DNS service.